 The personalization capabilities help in engaging the customers quickly.
 Personalization allows wealth management chatbots to fulfill a customer's individual needs.
 These capabilities ensure that the customer is satisfied with your service and immediately come up with something they are looking for.

 A personalized experience cannot be offered by humans alone, as it requires a lot of data mining, which is time-consuming and costly.
-With chatbots, you will get a better experience through intelligent analytics because they can react to different situations without delay in understanding the context of their concern.
+With chatbots, you will get a better experience through conversational analytics because they can react to different situations without delay in understanding the context of their concern.
 The immediate availability of insights and information makes it easier for the bots to provide answers and engage the customers.

 As the chatbot integrates with various applications and services, it can automatically create and process the existing customers' network graph.
 With network graph processing, you can identify new prospects through better targeting and retargeting.
 Through such recommendations and referrals, you have a better chance of winning over other potential customers..